 A shared calendar or project management platform can go a long way toward helping your team feel like they are in an open environment where everyone clearly communicates about their work.

 If you have a closed environment right now, it might take a while to see the rewards of an open and transparent workplace.
 But, eventually, team members will be comfortable asking questions or speaking up if something isn’t going right.

-Don’t forget about non-verbal communication.
+4. Don’t forget about non-verbal communication.

 When face-to-face isn’t possible — because of distance, time constraints, or a global pandemic — phone or video calls are still better than email or IM.

-Plan your communication as much as possible.
+5. Plan communication as much as possible.

-Effective communication planning can range from having a high-level plan for all communications that need to go out, to something as simple as writing a few key points for your next client call.
+Effective communication planning can range from having a high-level plan for all communications that need to go out to something as simple as writing a few key points for your next client call.

 Planning and reviewing what you’re going to say helps you communicate more clearly and completely as you are less likely to forget things.
 You can say everything you mean exactly as you mean it.

 How a platform like monday.com cultivates effective communication